 - BA, International Business, Brigham Young University - Hawaii

 - "Don't Call Us, We'll Call You: An Empirical Study of Caller Behavior Under a Callback Option'' with Seyed Emadi & Vinayak Deshpande.
-Management Science.
+Articles in Advance at Management Science.

 - ''On First-Come, First-Served Queues with Two Classes of Impatient Customers'' with Ivo Adan & Vidyadhar Kulkarni.
 Queueing Systems 91(1-2)(113-142), 2019.

-- "Data-Driven Priority Policies to Enhance Customer Service and Revenue Opportunities Using Past Customer Interaction Information" with Seyed Emadi & Vinayak Deshpande.
-Major Revision at Management Science.
+- "Personalized Priority Policies in Call Centers Using Past Customer Interaction Information" with Seyed Emadi & Vinayak Deshpande.
+Minor Revision at Management Science.

 - Business Analytics